The secrets of Sheremetyevo International airport for frequent travellers

 Where is Sheremetyevo International airport?

 It is situated 29 km northwest of the city center, in Khimki, Moscow Oblast.
-Sheremetyevo International Airport, the world\'s busiest airport, is one of four worldwide airports that serve the city of Moscow.
-It is the busiest air terminal in Russia airport, just as the eighth-busiest one in Europe.
-Initially built as a military airbase, Sheremetyevo was switched into a civilian airport in 1959, and in 2019 was named after Russian poet Alexander Pushkin.
-(Sheremetyevo - A.S.
-Pushkin international airport)
+Sheremetyevo International Airport is one of four worldwide airports that serve the city of Moscow.
+It is the busiest air terminal in Russia, just as the fifth-busiest one in Europe.
+Initially built as a military airbase, Sheremetyevo was switched into a civilian airport in 1959, and in 2019 was named after Russian poet Alexander Pushkin (Sheremetyevo - A.S.
+Pushkin international airport).

 The airport contains six terminals: four international terminals (one under development), one domestic terminal, and one private terminal.